Flood-stranded sturgeon pushed, pulled and carried back to the Fraser River | CBC News

 However, the species is considered endangered and its numbers are in decline.

-Estrada says the high water levels means there's bound to be a lot of displaced fish, including salmon.
+Estrada says the high water levels mean there's bound to be a lot of displaced fish, including salmon.
 And although this was the first sturgeon rescue, there's likely to be more.

 "We're going to find fish that are in a farmer's field.
 We're going to find fish, once the water drops, in a lot of areas that they aren't normally in," he said.